R31Z/JS-questions-and-answers/Questions and Answers.md

 ## 41. How many types of functions JavaScript supports?
 A function in JavaScript can be either named or anonymous.
 ## 42. Which built-in method returns the character at the specified index?
+charAt() method returns the character at the specified index.